About the Test

 - Severe osteoporosis

-Doctors may use PTH testing to monitor whether a condition is improving, stable, or worsening in some patients with:
+Doctors also use PTH testing to monitor whether a condition is improving, stable, or worsening in some patients with kidney disease or hyperparathyroidism, which is too much PTH in the blood.

-PTH levels may be tested during surgery for patients with overactive parathyroid glands.
+PTH levels may be tested during surgery if you have overactive parathyroid glands.
 The test results enable the surgical team to confirm that the overactive tissues have been successfully removed.

 What does the test measure?